 In response to the COVID-19 pandemic the federal government enacted a national federal foreclosure moratorium, which ultimately lowered the number of foreclosures in 2021.
 That foreclosure moratorium ended on July 31, 2021, alongside an extension of a moratorium on evictions for foreclosed borrowers through September 30, 2021.
-Due to the lifting of the federal moratorium the SFY 2022 foreclosure data will represent large increases compared to the SFY 2021 data.
-In order to contextualize SFY 22 foreclosure data we have decided to also present pre-moratorium SFY 2020 foreclosure data.
-The following data are from RealtyTrac and represents the number of notices announcing public auction of properties, which is one of the final steps in the foreclosure process.
-The highest number of notices of public auction was in Quarter 4 of State Fiscal Year 2022, May 2022 to August 2022.
-Altogether, foreclosures were up significantly from SFY 2021, a 150.8% increase from 7,805 foreclosures to 19,576.
-This suggests that lifting the federal and local restrictions put in place due to COVID-19 increased the number of foreclosures in SFY 2022.
-In addition to federal CARES Act protections for FHA mortgages, numerous Texas counties had previously chosen to suspend or limit foreclosures on mortgages in line with Governor Abbott's State Disaster Declaration for COVID-19

-(Smith, Alonso, Gutierrez, and Miller 2020).
-Between 2021 and 2022 foreclosures rose in all four quarters
+Foreclosure numbers in SFY 2023 have increased substantially since this moratorium was lifted.
+The highest number of notices of public auction was in Quarter 3 of State Fiscal Year 2023, March 2023 to May 2023.
+Altogether, foreclosures were up from SFY 2022, a 28.5% increase from 19,576 to 15,160.
+This is not as large as the increase of foreclosures from SFY 2021 to SFY 2022, 150.8% increase from 7,805 foreclosures to 19,576, which was a result of lifting the federal and local restrictions put in place due to COVID-19.
+In addition to federal CARES Act protections for FHA mortgages, numerous Texas counties had previously chosen to suspend or limit foreclosures on mortgages in line with Governor Abbott's State Disaster Declaration for COVID-19 (Smith, Alonso, Gutierrez, and Miller 2020).
+Between 2022 and 2023 foreclosures rose in all four quarters